Mike Shellim

 GVAR stands for 'global variable'.
-A GVAR represents a number, and you can use GVARs in many contexts where a number is used, e.g.
+A GVAR represents a number.
+You can specify a GVAR in many contexts where a number is used, e.g.

 In this section we'll examine how to